AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 * Execution deliveries (i.e. technical messages that are created each time a transactional message is edited and published again, or once a month by default) are now set to the **[!UICONTROL Organizational unit]** of the security group to which the user creating the event belongs, rather than being restricted to the **[!UICONTROL Organizational unit]** of the **Message Center agent (mcExec)** security group.

-* The default **Message Center Execution (mcExec)** campaign, which gathers the transactional messaging execution deliveries, is now set to the organizational unit **All** allowing all users to view reports of execution deliveries.

 * **Administrators** can now duplicate published transactional events, as well as users with the **MC user** role provided they are in the same **Organizational unit** hierarchy as the user who created the event.

 ## Assign the MC user role {#assign-role}